GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

             Bootstrap::exceptionHandler($e);
         }

-    Most of the code in `reportToGCP()` function is lifted directly from the `parent::report()` function.
+    Most of the code in `reportToStackdriver()` function is lifted directly from the `parent::report()` function.
 We resort to this to retain the benefit of Laravel's built-in Exception handling.
-For example, with this copy-pasted code, thanks to Laravel's handling we will not be getting alerts for `NotFoundHttpException`'s in GCP Error Reporting every time someone mistypes the URL and gets a 404.
+For example, with this copy-pasted code, thanks to Laravel's handling we will not be getting alerts for `NotFoundHttpException`'s in Stackdriver Error Reporting every time someone mistypes the URL and gets a 404.

 1. Now any PHP Exception will be logged to Stackdriver Error Reporting!